Mass redact a wide range of documents

 How to mass redact documents: terms and phrases

-- You can keep track of it in the mass action log:
+Track it in the mass action log:

-- You'll see the total number of redactions as well as the total number of documents that were redacted at least once in the mass actions log
+The mass actions log shows the total number of redactions and the number of documents redacted at least once.

-- Go back to the mass actions log and click 'rollback' to undo the mass redactions:
+Return to the mass actions log and click 'rollback' to undo the mass redactions:

-- Confirm the rollback:
+Confirm the rollback:

 How to mass redact documents with multiple terms for one redaction reason

-- Open up mass redactions:
+Open up mass redactions:

 How to mass redact documents with patterns instead of terms and phrases

-- Open up mass redactions and click 'Insert patterns':
+Open mass redactions and click 'Insert patterns':

-- The terms and phrases box switches to a patterns view:
+The terms and phrases box switches to a patterns view:

-- Observe that all email addresses are redacted:
+Note that all email addresses are redacted:

 - To get started with a custom mass redactions, contact us @ discodesk@csdisco.com